thruthesky/fireflutter/README.md

 tr.user.loginFirst = '로그인을 해 주세요.';
 ```

 ## Contribution

 Fork the fireflutter and create your own branch.
 Then update code and push, then pull request.

 ## TODO

-.
-* See the Principle.
+- See the Principle.
-* Login is required to use this app.
+- Login is required to use this app.
 Meaning, this package does not provide login relational feature. the parent app must provide login and login is reuqired for using this package.
-* Create chat room.
+- Create chat room.
-* Updating user's display name and photo url in chat room collection.
+- Updating user's display name and photo url in chat room collection.
 Not indivisual chat message.

 ## Overview

 ### Principle of Design

 - This firebase extension helps to manage your firebase.

 - When a document is created under the `easy-commands` collection,

   - The firebase background function will execute the comamnd specified in `{ command: ... }`.

-* Easychat provides logic as much as possible.
+- Easychat provides logic as much as possible.
 This means, the app must provide UI and hook the user event with the easychat logic.

-  * In some case, easychat must provide ui like displaying the list of chat friend list or chat room and message list.
+  - In some case, easychat must provide ui like displaying the list of chat friend list or chat room and message list.
 But still easychaht provides a way to customise everything.

-* Easychat also provide sample UI.
+- Easychat also provide sample UI.
 So, developer can see the code, copy and customise it.

-* Easychat throws exceptions when there are problems.
+- Easychat throws exceptions when there are problems.
 It is the app's responsibility to catch and handle them.
-* For sample UI widgets, it provides `sucess` and `error` handler.
+- For sample UI widgets, it provides `sucess` and `error` handler.

-### Features
+### Chat Room Features

-* The one who creats the chat room is the master manager of the chat.
+- The one who creats the chat room is the master manager of the chat.
-* The master manager can set moderators.
+- The master manager can set moderators.
-* Moderators can
+- Moderators can

-  * kick out chat members.
+  - kick out chat members.
-  * block or unblock chat members not to join again.
+  - block or unblock chat members not to join again.
-  * set password so other member may not join.
+  - set password so other member may not join.

-* `OpenChat`
+- `OpenChat`

-  * A group chat which is searchable.
+  - A group chat which is searchable.
-  * Anybody search chat room and join.
+  - Anybody search chat room and join.
-  * Members of the group chat can invite other users.
+  - Members of the group chat can invite other users.

-* `PrivateChat`
+- `PrivateChat`
-  * A group chat which is not searchable.
+  - A group chat which is not searchable.
-  * Only Master and Moderators can invite users.
+  - Only Master and Moderators can invite users.

 ## Environment

-* Firestore
+- Firestore

 ## Basic Features

-* Chat room list
+- Chat room list
-* 1:1 chat room & multi chat
+- 1:1 chat room & multi chat
-* File upload api
+- File upload api

 ## Example

 ## Installation

-* The example is in [easychat_example](https://github.com/thruthesky/easychat_example) repository.
+- The example is in [easychat_example](https://github.com/thruthesky/easychat_example) repository.
 Add it in `apps` folder and test it.

 ## Setup

 - [Beta (0.1.4-beta.0)](https://console.firebase.google.com/project/_/extensions/install?ref=jaehosong/easy-extension@0.1.4-beta.0)
 - [Beta (0.1.0-beta.0)](https://console.firebase.google.com/project/_/extensions/install?ref=jaehosong/easy-extension@0.1.0-beta.0)